 - Do not leave stove/oven on or unattended

-- Keep an eye on cooking equipment when in use and always use a timer
+- Unattended cooking is the leading fact contributing to a fire!
+Keep an eye on cooking equipment when in use and always use a timer

 - Have heating equipment cleaned and checked each year to make sure everything is working properly